tomcritchlow/tomcritchlow.github.io/_posts/2017-07-13-the-consultants-grain.md

 *analysis -> insight -> recommendation -> review -> implementation*

 At best this is too simple, at worst it's flat out wrong.
-Just like every other framework for thinking about strategy and change they only scratch the surface of what's really going on.

-My experience with successful consulting is that the best work is done close enough to smell the client, with an emotional understanding of the users, a constant feedback loop of prototypes and long term campaigning for the big change you want to see.
+The problem is just below the surface - you're hired to change their company *in a way they've so far been unable to change*.
+That simple addition starts to help us understand the complexity and challenges of "consulting" or "strategy".

+In summary - the kwy to effective consulting is to first understand the culture within the organization that resisted this change.
+And then recognize that you can certainly have small wins but change "against the grain" of the culture takes a long time and requires changing people's beliefs at scale.

+We're just scratching the surface here though.
+Read on to get deeper down this rabbithole.

 ## A primer on effecting change: the consultant's toolkit